ustbhuangyi/better-scroll/README.md

 </div>
 ```

 In the code above, BetterScroll is applied to the outer `wrapper` container, and the scrolling part is `content` element.
-Pay attention that BetterScroll only handles the scroll of the first child element (content) of the container (`wrapper`), which means other elements will be ignored.
+Pay attention that BetterScroll handles the scroll of the first child element (content) of the container (`wrapper`) by default, which means other elements will be ignored.
+However, for BetterScroll v2.0.4, content can be specified through the `specifiedIndexAsContent` option.
+Please refer to the docs for details.

 The simplest initialization code is as follow: